-The subject title is surrounded by 11 adjacent titles which range in size from 2ha to 106ha.
-Nine of the surrounding titles have existing dwellings.
-The three most northern adjacent titles are zoned 'Rural Living' under the Planning Scheme, while all other adjacent titles are zoned 'Rural Resource'.
+The subject title is surrounded by eight adjacent titles which range in size from 1.4ha to 90.1ha.
+Five of the surrounding titles have existing dwellings.
+The three adjacent titles to the south east of Boomer Rd are zoned 'Rural Living' under the Planning Scheme.
+The adjacent title to the east of Boomer Rd is also zoned 'Rural Living'.
+All other adjacent titles are zoned 'Rural Resource' (see Figures A1-3 & A1-4).